Quantum state-preparation control in noisy environment via most-likely paths: Characteristics of control protocols in different regimes of dephasing rates

 \section{Characteristics of control protocols in different regimes of dephasing rates}

 As we have shown in Figure~\ref{3}(c) of the main text, there are blue regions when the MP control yields a higher success rate than that of the MLP control.
 To understand what happens for those cases, we investigate the interesting region, $z_{\rm F}=-0.5$ and $\phi_{\rm F}=[\pi/4,\pi/2]$ (with $\delta=0.005$), as shown in Fig.~\ref{fig:e1}(a).
 We pick out two values of the dephasing rate indicated by the two little dashed boxes, denoted by $\gamma_{\rm blue}$ and $\gamma_{\rm red}$, for the ones sitting in the blue and the red regions, respectively.
 We show the qubit trajectories using with the MLP and MP Rabi controls associated with $\gamma_{\rm blue}$ in Figs.~\ref{fig:e1}(b) and (c), respectively.
-The MLP approach chooses a slow Rabi drive which drives the qubit state from its initial state (black dot) to the target state (red cross).
-However, the MP approach chooses a large Rabi drive, causing the state to rotate around the Bloch sphere more than one round in order to bring the average path (cyan line) close to the target state as much as possible.
+The MLP approach chooses a slow Rabi drive which drives the qubit state from its initial state (black dot) to the target state (red cross), \red following the path similar to $c_4$ (blue curve) in Figure~\ref{3}\blk.
+However, the MP approach\red, which does not have to satisfy the optimal drive based on the geometric equation in Eq.~\eqref{eq-cb} and can choose any arbitrary size of the Rabi drive, instead prefers a large Rabi drive \red that further minimises the purity reduction (and thus maximises the fidelity to the target state)\blk, causing the state to rotate around the Bloch sphere more than one round in order to bring the average path (cyan line) close to the target state as much as possible.

 In Figs.~\ref{fig:e1}(d) and (e), we also show qubit trajectories associated with the dephasing rate in the red region $\phi_{\rm red}$.
 We can clearly see that the trajectories are more strongly fluctuating than those in the low dephasing case of (b) and (c).
 In this case, it is not clear why the MLP approach exhibits a higher success rate than the MP one, but we can see that the average path (cyan line) from the MP approach in panel (e) suffers from the dephasing effect leading to a final state lying deep inside the Bloch sphere (small state purity) far from the actual target state.